kubernetes/autoscaler/cluster-autoscaler/FAQ.md

 if A had been deleted much earlier than B, during the last 10 min, would always have a place to move its pods.
 So the requirement of being unused for 10 min may not be valid anymore for B.
-But if another node C, in case of deletion, can move its pods to node Y then it may still do it, because noone touched Y. So C can be deleted immediately after A. And B not.
+But if another node C, in case of deletion, can move its pods to node Y then it may still do it, because no one touched Y. So C can be deleted immediately after A, but B may not be deleted immediately.

 Cluster Autoscaler does all of this accounting based on the simulations and memorized new pod location.
 They may not always be precise (pods can land elsewhere) but it seems to be a good heuristic so far.